elax46/custom-brand-icons/CONTRIBUTING.md

 - `string` = this data can be recovered from the svg file `<path d="M21,12.5 C21,13.33 18.76,...."` In particular you will have to enter only the part of the vector code `"M21,12.5 C21,13.33 18.76"`.
   - For an example, take a look at the [icons already inserted](dist/custom-brand-icons.js).

-(Optional) In case you want to create your own perfix you can edit the last line of the `custom-brand-icons.js`
+(Optional) In case you want to create your own prefix you can edit the last line of the `custom-brand-icons.js`

 ```js
 window.customIconsets["yourprefix"] = getIcon;